Driving on a motorway for the first time

 Indicate to show other drivers you’re leaving the motorway, and try to avoid braking until you’re on the slip road.

-How to be a more confident motorway driver
+How to be a more confident driver on the motorway

 Many drivers are so nervous of motorways they avoid using them altogether.
 But motorways are statistically the safest roads in the UK.
-In 2019, only about 6% of road fatalities happened on the motorway, despite the comparatively high volume of traffic.
+According to RoSPA, despite the comparatively high volume of traffic, motorways only account for 5% of fatalities on our roads.

 Here are some tips to help keep motorway driving anxiety at bay:

-• Keep plenty of space between you can the car in front, so you know if anything does happen, you’ll have plenty of time to react.
+- Keep plenty of space between you and the car in front.
+If anything does happen, you’ll have plenty of time to react.

 How to get additional driving experience

-One of the best ways to build up driving confidence is to build up your experience.
+Additional driving experience is one of the best ways to improve your driving confidence.
 If you’re serious about improving your skills, you could consider a Pass Plus course.
-On Pass Plus courses you can gain experience of more complex driving situations, while accompanied by a specifically trained driving instructor.
+You’ll gain experience of more complex driving situations, while accompanied by a specifically trained driving instructor.

-Pass Plus courses should teach you to drive safely and confidently:
+Pass Plus courses can teach you to drive safely and confidently:

-Having this extra driving qualification that should make you a safer and more confident driver – and it could even lower your insurance premium.
+Having this extra driving qualification could make you a safer and more confident driver.
+And it could even lower your car insurance premium.

 The rules of the motorway

-If you’re driving on the motorway for the first time, you’ll need to make sure you understand motorway rules.
-Not only to avoid committing travel offences, but also to keep yourself, your passengers and other road users safe.
+If you’re driving on the motorway for the first time, you’ll need to make sure you understand the rules.
+This isn’t just to avoid committing driving offences, but to keep you, your passengers and other road users safe.

 Here are some rules of the motorway to keep in mind: